marderlab/STG-database-project/README.md

 All these files should be in the basic distribution on github.

-When ready, start the server from the terminal by running:
+When ready, start the server from the terminal by running (in Linux or OSX terminal):

 **sudo python app.py**